 Unfortunately, analyzing videos with a frame rate as slow as 30 fps invariably induces errors (blur...) and John Novosel allows a 1 frame differential.

-In 2005, Dean McConnell from DXP Tech LLC has been using 60fps video and has showed that many tour players have mostly a swing ratio between 2.25:1 and 3.25:1.
+In 2005, Dean McConnell from DXP Tech LLC has been using 60 fps video and has shown that many tour players have mostly a swing ratio between 2.25:1 and 3.25:1.
 In addition, for a given player, the swing ratio can vary depending on the club used (if the length of the backswing varies), but the downswing time always remains constant.

-If you want to measure yourself your frends’ tempo, you can read this interesting article: “Measuring the Timing of the Golf Swing from Video”.
+If you want to measure yourself your friends’ tempo, you can read this interesting article: “Measuring the Timing of the Golf Swing From Video.”

-Today it is widely accepted that the perfect theoretical swing ratio for long game is 3:1, even tough some Tour Pros can play very well with another ratio as well as amateur golfers.
+Today it is widely accepted that the perfect theoretical swing ratio for long game is 3:1, even though some Tour Pros can play very well with another ratio as well as amateur golfers.